geopython/pygeoapi/docs/source/plugins.rst

 .. note::

-   Additional processing plugins can also be found in ``pygeoapi/process``.
+   Additional processing plugins can be found in ``pygeoapi/process``.

 .. _example-custom-pygeoapi-formatter: